Ready to take the test? Head onto LearnX and get your Python Certification!

 There are two major Python versions, Python 2 and Python 3.
 Python 2 and 3 are quite different.
-This tutorial uses Python 2, because it is more widely used and supported.
-However, Python 3 is more semantically correct, and supports newer features.
+This tutorial uses Python 3, because it more semantically correct and supports newer features.

 For example, one difference between Python 2 and 3 is the

 To print a string in Python 3, just write:

 print("This line will be printed.")